seansfkelley/seansfkelley.github.io/_posts/2026-04-23-bolognese.md

 - 3 pounds ground beef[^wagyu]

-[^wagyu]: The first time I made this recipe as written I used Costco 75-25 wagyu (it was cheap!) and it was so. good.
-At no point was it watery nor did it ever have the typical ¼-½" thick fat cap on top.
-At all points it looked like it was already a delicious sauce.
+[^wagyu]: The first time I made this recipe as written I used Costco 75-25 wagyu (it was cheap!) and it. was. so. good.
+At no point was it watery nor did it ever have the typical ¼" of fat floating on top, surprisingly.
+At all points it looked like it was already a delicious sauce, instead of the usual where it doesn't look good until it finally comes together near the end.

 in a large stock pot over medium high.